Borakalalo Game Reserve

 The Borakalalo Game Reserve is a protected area in North West Province, South Africa.
-It is located about 80 kilometres NNW of Pretoria and 60 km north of Brits.
+It is located about 80 km north-northwest of Pretoria and 60 km north of Brits.
 This majestic Nature reserve has unfortunately been hampered by numerous safety problems, especially affecting overnight visitors to the reserve.
 Also known as a fantastic birding destination with specials including African Finfoot, Meyer's Parrot and Grey-Headed Kingfisher.

 Characteristics

-The reserve covers an area of about 13,000 hectares.
+The reserve covers an area of about 130 km2.
 The protected area is situated around the Klipvoor Dam and the Moretele River.
 The park consists of woodland and open bushveld vegetation.

 The nearest bank is at Letlhabile, about 45 km south of the Reserve.
 There is a shop at the gate of the park selling basic goods.
 There are also good fishing spots in the park area, mainly in the Klipvoor Dam.